 # 6 Let the car go first!

 The way of drive-in China can consider very dangerous in the western country.
-When the car turns right they don’t wait for people even it is red lights.
-Please keep in mind, there always rude drivers.
+When the car turns right they don’t wait for people even it is a red light.
+Please keep in mind, there are always rude drivers.
 So, don’t challenge the cars when you cross the road.

 # 7 Avoid the Chinese holiday

-Chinese holiday can be extremely crowded.
-I waited 2 hours for the security queue to get to the Tiananmen Square in last Chinese National Day.
+Chinese holidays can be extremely crowded.
+I waited 2 hours in the security queue to get to Tiananmen Square on last Chinese National Day.